Orforglipron (Foundayo) FDA Approval Status 2026

 What Did the ATTAIN-1 Phase 3 Trial Show?

 In August 2025, Eli Lilly reported positive Phase 3 obesity data from the ATTAIN-1 trial.
-The headline figures: the highest dose (36 mg once daily) lowered body weight by an average of 12.4% at 72 weeks — equivalent to 27.3 pounds — versus 0.9% for placebo.
-Orforglipron is an investigational, once-daily small molecule oral glucagon-like peptide-1 receptor agonist designed to mimic the GLP-1 hormone and activate its receptors throughout the body.
+The FDA-approved Foundayo label caps maintenance dosing at 17.2 mg, which delivered approximately 12.4% mean weight loss at 72 weeks; the higher 36 mg trial dose produced approximately 14.3%.
+The FDA approved orforglipron on April 1, 2026 as Foundayo.
+It is a once-daily small molecule oral glucagon-like peptide-1 receptor agonist designed to mimic the GLP-1 hormone and activate its receptors throughout the body.

 The ATTAIN-1 trial also showed improvements in cardiometabolic risk factors alongside weight reduction.
 Notably, orforglipron can be taken any time of the day without restrictions on food and water intake, unlike oral semaglutide which requires fasting.
-Lilly stated that the results support advancement toward regulatory submissions, but no specific submission date has been publicly disclosed.
+With the U.S. obesity approval now secured, the remaining near-term watch points are launch execution, global registrations, and separate type 2 diabetes label expansion.

 | Feature | Orforglipron | Wegovy Pill |